What is digital marketing?

 McKeown, Farid and Charlton agree it’s hard to pick what will work in digital marketing, and what won’t.
 But that’s not necessarily a bad thing.
 There can be pleasant surprises.

 Most advertising platforms will tell you campaign stats, such as how many people saw your ad, what percentage clicked through to your site, and how many bought something.
-Keep watching those numbers, because how you do digital marketing today may not work tomorrow.
+Keep watching those numbers, because how well you do with your digital marketing today may not work as well tomorrow.

 Experimenting, learning, and improving can be rewarding.
 But it also costs money.
 So how much will you need to spend?

-“I have a client spending $8/day to push ads on multiple platforms,” says Charlton.
+“I have an Australian client spending $8/day to push ads on multiple platforms,” says Charlton.
 “They’ll check the results and double down on the approach that worked.
 Another client spends $4/day.
 You don’t have to break the bank to test ideas.”

 So long as you’re not in a hurry, you can be quite cautious.
 And because operating expenses for online startups are often low, you don’t need to be hasty.
 That said, McKeown warns not to skimp on marketing in the long run.